3.9.2. Rules for adding attributes to vegetation items

 - forest them.
 Nikita's Silkworm,

 - Matveyevsky Woods

 - Devichy Field Square

 - Dubrava Forest

 - Solovinaya Grove

-If a cemetery doesn't have an official name but is locally referred to using the name of the closest locality or a religious denomination (as long as that denomination is not the prevailing one in that area), then you can use that name as the official name.
+If a cemetery doesn't have an official name but is locally referred to using the name of the closest locality or a religious denomination (as long as that denomination is not the prevailing one in that area), then you can use that name as the official name (preferably using the short version of the name).
 For example:

 - Neklinovsky cemetery

 If the short version of the name can't be used, specify the full name of the locality.
 For example: